 One of the most popular choices for nighttime photography with a DX camera is the Tokina 11-20mm f/2.8, as well as its variants (the 11-16mm f/2.8 lenses).
 At 11mm and f/2.8, this lens will allow you to take nighttime photos with a large depth of field — something that isn’t easy with most other options.

-However, in terms of the noise in your final photo, this 11-20mm f/2.8 is equivalent to a 16-30mm f/4.0 lens on a full-frame camera.
-There’s a reason I excluded Nikon’s 16-35mm f/4.0 from the prior section: it simply doesn’t let in much light as other full-frame options.
+However, in terms of the noise in your final photo, this 11-20mm f/2.8 is roughly equivalent to a 16-30mm f/4.0 lens on a full-frame camera.
+There’s a reason I excluded Nikon’s 16-35mm f/4.0 from the prior section: It simply doesn’t let in much light as other full-frame options.

-With DX cameras, though, you have to relax your standards somewhat.
-Compared to most of the other options available, this lens actually works quite well for nighttime photography on a crop-sensor camera.
-You won’t get full-frame image quality, but you’ll be able to capture the stars and Milky Way better than with most other crop-sensor equipment on the market.
+Still, with DX cameras, you have to relax your standards somewhat.
+Compared to most other options available, this lens actually works quite well for nighttime photography on a crop-sensor camera.
+You won’t get full-frame image quality, but you’ll be able to capture the stars and Milky Way better than with most other DX equipment on the market.
 Think of it as a zooming, autofocusing version of the Samyang 10mm f/2.8 listed above — for an extra $200.

 - Full-frame equivalent ISO score (widest angle, widest aperture): ISO 5128